-Mock interviews “Meet Your Future” event will take place February 6 -10 in the McCaffrey Center 2nd floor.
+Mock interviews “Meet Your Future” event takes place in February

-The Career Fair Prep Night is Monday, March 6th from 5: 00- 6:00 pm in the DUC Ballroom.
+The Career Fair Prep Night is in March

 The search for a job in Graphic Design typically begins by building a portfolio showcasing the best examples of your work coupled with evidence of practical work experience outside the classroom/studio.
 There are four main portfolio resources you should be familiar with:

 A series of practicums and internships are extremely valuable in that they give you a chance to “try out” a small sampling of the thousands of different design environments that exist out there.
 Many actually lead to a first job offer.
 All provide you with the opportunity to supplement your portfolio with examples of work that have gone through the entire process from initial concept, client approval and production stages.
 The links above and the information below are meant to aid you in gaining the absolute utmost from these experiences and supply you with tips on how to organize your portfolio work and self-promotional material in the best ways to get you “in the door” of your dream design office.

 Your Job Search requires that you prepare a series of self-promotional pieces whose purpose is to advertise, inform and promote you to a perspective employer.
 Each of these separate pieces has a specific function or purpose but must also be viewed as an integral part of the whole group and as such, they all need to visually “connect”.
 It is your personal Visual Identity.
 This self-promotional series is typically made up of the following;

 - business card (to remind and provide contact info)

 - résumé (to inform and list skills and experience, close companion to the cover letter)

 - cover letter (introduction to yourself, highlight an example skill and/or experience in a narrative fashion, gain an interview)